The INTERFACE research coordination network brings together three groups within the global change research community:

 INTERFACE will hold a series of workshops, working group meetings, and international meetings, starting in early 2011.
 Watch this page for details.
 INTERFACE seeks to involve students and postdoctoral researchers in all activities, and will sponsor cross-disciplinary research experiences for students.

-US-BASED STUDENTS/POSTDOCS: INTERFACE invites applications to attend from US-based graduate students and postdoctoral researchers.
-Funding is available for approximately 5 slots; please indicate if you can get support from your mentor or institution to cover the costs of the meeting or your travel (support, however, is not necessary to apply).
-To apply please submit a one-page CV that includes the name of three references (including your current dissertation or postdoctoral advisor), a short paragraph on why attending the meeting would enhance your career, and a poster abstract that is targeted to one of the four meeting themes (please identify the theme in your short paragraph about the meeting) to Prof. Aimée Classen (firstname.lastname@example.org) with "INTERFACE application_your last name" in the subject line.
-All of these materials should be sent as a single PDF with your last name in the title "LAST NAME".
-Application deadline is May 1, 2013.
-All students and postdocs will be required to present a poster at the meeting.
+STUDENTS/POSTDOCS: We invite applications to attend from graduate students and postdoctoral researchers.
+Funding is available; to apply please submit a one-page CV that includes the name, email address, and phone number for three references (including your current dissertation or postdoctoral advisor), a short paragraph on why attending the meeting would enhance your career, and a poster abstract to Prof. Aimeé Classen (email@example.com) with "INTERFACE application_your last name" in the subject line.
+Application deadline is December 21, 2015.
+All students and postdocs will be REQUIRED to present a poster at the meeting.

-OTHER RESEARCHERS: We encourage applications from interested researchers for a number of unfunded spaces at the meeting; if you would like to participate in the workshop, please email Claus Beier (if applying from Europe, Asia, Australia; email@example.com) or Jeff Dukes (N and S America, Africa; firstname.lastname@example.org) with the subject "INTERFACE application_your last name."
-Include the title and abstract of the poster you would bring (please identify the workshop theme that matches your abstract).
-Application deadline is May 1st, 2013.
+OTHER RESEARCHERS: We encourage applications from interested researchers for a limited number of partially subsidized spaces; if you would like to participate in the workshop, please email Ms. Cindy Fate (firstname.lastname@example.org) with the subject "INTERFACE application_your last name."
+Include the title and abstract of the poster you would bring.
+Applications will be reviewed starting December 21, 2015.
 There is no registration fee for the workshop.

 Student Collaborative Exchange Program